 Do you have any readings that you’d like to see added?
 Quotes or thoughts regarding Islam and feminism?
 Problematic issues?

-Let me know via the Contact page.
+Let me know via the Contact page or in the comments.